karttur/arduino/_posts/2024/2024-09-09-wetland-monitoring.markdown

 ### Proposed components solution

 <figcaption>Table 1.
-Selected components and itemised costs, the cost is either per item or total cost divided by 6 units.</figcaption>
+Selected components and itemised costs, the figure in brackets is the number of units covered by the indicated cost.</figcaption>

 | part | selected component | cost (SEK) [units] |